renn0xtek9/Arithmos/doc/development/source/widget.rst

-.. currentmodule:: Orange.widgets.widget
+.. currentmodule:: Arithmos.widgets.widget

 OWWidget
 ########

-The :class:`~OWWidget` is the main component for implementing a widget in the Orange Canvas workflow.
+The :class:`~OWWidget` is the main component for implementing a widget in the Arithmos Canvas workflow.
 It both defines the widget input/output capabilities and implements it's functionality within the canvas.